 Some commentators use this detail to state that Revelation 6:5-6 implies that a dry quart of wheat will cost a person an entire day’s worth of wages.
 Some Bible versions go as far as to change the words “A measure of wheat for a penny” (KJV) to “a quart of wheat for a day’s wages” (NIV) in Revelation 6:6.
 A few Bible versions and some commentators go as far as to say that a loaf of bread will cost a person an entire day’s worth of wages.

-- Since I prefer to use the King James Bible I’ll work under the assumption that Revelation 6:6 states “a measure of wheat for a penny” instead of a “quart of wheat (or a loaf of bread) for a day’s wages”.
+- Since I am using the King James Bible in this article, I’ll work under the assumption that Revelation 6:6 states “a measure of wheat for a penny” instead of a “quart of wheat (or a loaf of bread) for a day’s wages”.

 The Value of a Denarius During Christ’s Time